-Dr. Helena Ifill teaches English Literature at the University of Sheffield.
+Dr. Helena Ifill is a Senior Lecturer at the University of Aberdeen and formerly taught English Literature at the University of Sheffield.
 Her research interests focus on the interactions between Victorian popular fiction, (pseudo)science and medicine.
 She is co-organiser for the Victorian Popular Fiction Association annual conference and co-director of the Centre for Nineteenth-Century Studies at Sheffield.
 She has published on Wilkie Collins, Bram Stoker and Victorian mesmerism and is currently completing a monograph on sensation fiction and an article on Mary Elizabeth Braddon.
 She is co-editor for the special edition of Nineteenth-Century Gender Studies, ‘Gender in Victorian Popular Fiction, Art and Culture’.

 A MAJOR NEW SERIES